gdsports/NSGadget_Teensy/README.md

 	{ 0x044F, 0xB10A, T16000M, true}    // Thrustmaster T.16000M FCS
 ```

-The Teensy 3.6 acts as a computer-in-the-middle between one or more game
+The Teensy 3.6/4.1 acts as a Teensy-in-the-middle between one or more game
 controllers and the NS.
 This can be used for co-pilot mode as well as simulator
 control panel/button boxes (car, truck, tractor, etc).

-This project also provides additional USB device types for Teensy LC and 3.x.
+This project also provides additional USB device types for Teensy LC, 3.x and
+4.x.

 USB Joystick provides a generic joystick.
 This is known to work with
 the Xbox Adaptive Controller (XAC).
 The XAC is confused by the extra
-USB descriptors in the other USB Joystick types.
+USB descriptors in the other Teensy USB Joystick types.

 USB Serial + Joystick provides a generic joystick with CDC ACM USB serial.